pingcap/blog/2017-07-11-tidbinternal2.md

 Index data is encoded into a Key-Value pair according to the following rule:

 ```
-Key: tablePrefix_tableID_indexPrefixSep_indexID_indexedColumnsValue
+Key: tablePrefix{tableID}_indexPrefixSep{indexID}_indexedColumnsValue
 Value: rowID
 ```

 The above encoding rule applies to Unique Index while it cannot create a unique Key for Non-unique Index.
-The reason is that the `tablePrefix_tableID_indexPrefixSep_indexID` of an Index is the same.
+The reason is that the `tablePrefix{tableID}_indexPrefixSep{indexID}` of an Index is the same.
 It’s possible that the `ColumnsValue of` multiple rows is also the same.
 Therefore, we’ve made some changes to encode the Non-unique Index:

 ```
-Key: tablePrefix_tableID_indexPrefixSep_indexID_indexedColumnsValue_rowID
+Key: tablePrefix{tableID}_indexPrefixSep{indexID}_indexedColumnsValue_rowID
 Value: null
 ```